mily33/notebook/rl-paper-list.md

 3. Nair, Ashvin, et al. "**Overcoming exploration in reinforcement learning with demonstrations**."
 2018 IEEE International Conference on Robotics and Automation (ICRA).
 IEEE, 2018.

-4. Brys, Tim, et al. "R**einforcement learning from demonstration through shaping**."
+4. Brys, Tim, et al. "**Reinforcement learning from demonstration through shaping**."
 Twenty-Fourth International Joint Conference on Artificial Intelligence.
 2015.

 5. **Reinforcement Learning on Web Interfaces using Workflow-Guided Exploration** (top 13%) -> solve the sparse rewards problem on web UI tasks using exploration guided by demonstrations.